Skip to main content

-Learn in this article how to transfer shares from one stakeholder to another stakeholder.
+Learn how to create a transfer transaction to record a share transfer from one stakeholder to another.

 Support Team avatar